botpress/botpress/EXTERNAL-SERVICES.md

    **Important ⚠️** Make sure your NLU server is not accessible publicly.

-3. Launch Botpress using environment variable `NLU_ENDPOINT` pointing to your local nlu server.
+3. Launch Botpress using environment variable `NLU_ENDPOINT` pointing to your local NLU server.

 ### Clustering the NLU Server